-Follow up ground gravity was carried out on anomalies 7, 10A and 10B located in the western part of the project (Figure 16).
+Follow up ground gravity survey was carried out on magnetic targets 7, 10A and 10B located in the western part of the project (Figure 14).
 Again, these anomalies were selected due to their location at shallow depth and have no or thin cover of Cambrian sediments.